vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/3_CATEGORIES_OF_ABHASAVADA.md

 CHAPTER III

-point of distinction of one class from another is constituted by the association of each with one of the four states of āņavamala in the course of its destruction i. e.
+point of distinction of one class from another is constituted by the association of each with one of the four states of āṇavamala in the course of its destruction i. e.
 (I) kincit dhvasyamāna, (II) dhvasyamāna.
 (III) kinciddhvasta, and (IV) dhvasta, respectively.

 In the above manifestations of the Universal Self the objective universe is purely ideal and is realised as it is in reality.
 Their experier cing entities realise themselves as universal beings, which they really are, and their experiences also are free from all kinds of limitation.
 They, therefore, represent the sphere of true knowledge and are spoken of as pure creation which is characterised by freedom from limitation as opposed to the impure which is the work of the Māyā and as such is distinctively limited.